Ryan Thomas is a university student who enjoys cooking recipes from a wide variety of culinary traditions.

 - 150ml / 6fl oz water

-- First, prepare the filling.
+- Prepare the filling.
 Chop the pitted dates into small pieces.
 I personally chopped each date in half, which worked, but smaller is certainly preferable.
-After this is done, place the dates with the water into a saucepan, and cook over low heat until the dates turn to a soft paste, having absorbed the water.
+After this is done, place the dates with the water into a saucepan, and cook over low heat until the dates turn to a soft paste after having absorbed the water.
 Turn off the heat and let this cool.

 - Mold the dough into balls about the size of a walnut.
 Use your thumb to hollow out a ball and form a well, and then proceed to widen the well.
 Place the date mixture into this, generally around 75% of the way up, then close the top, and pinch it together.

 - Place these filled balls onto a cookie sheet, and place into the oven to cook at 325°f/160°c/gas 3, for 20 - 25 minutes.
 Do not overcook, as this will greatly change the flavor.
 Remove the balls, and let them cool, then powder them with sugar.